BertrandAreal/pg_build_win/README.md

 Download:

-* ActiveState TCL x64 and x86 from http://www.activestate.com/activetcl/downloads
 * ActiveState Perl x86 and x64 from http://www.activestate.com/activeperl/downloads
-* Python.org python 2.7 and 3.3, both in x86 and x64 versions from http://python.org
+  (Perl is not an optional dependency, it's required to run these build scripts and the PostgreSQL Windows build infrastructure).
 * mingw-get-inst from http://sourceforge.net/projects/mingw/files/Installer/mingw-get-inst/
 * git from http://git-scm.com/download/win
 * 7-zip from http://www.7-zip.org/download.html

+... and optionally:

+* ActiveState TCL x64 and x86 from http://www.activestate.com/activetcl/downloads
+* Python.org python 2.7 and 3.3, both in x86 and x64 versions from http://python.org

 You need MinGW even for MSVC builds because you need the "flex" executable from it to build on x64; the version provided on the PostgreSQL site doesn't